sanjabh11/canada-energy-dashboard/prd.md

 Phase 4 (Months 19–24): Optimization & Scale: Tune performance (meet <500ms API response).
 Extend to all provinces and link with provincial systems.
 Begin integration with international data (e.g. global market benchmarks).
 Enhance AI models with additional data.

+## Project Status and Gap Analysis (As of September 2025)

+A comprehensive gap analysis was conducted to assess the current state of implementation against the project's vision.
+The key findings are summarized below:

+- **Current State:** The project has a well-developed and comprehensive frontend, with React components implemented for most of the user stories defined in this PRD.
+However, the backend data layer required to power these components is incomplete.

+- **Key Gap:** The most significant gap is the lack of a robust, fully-implemented data foundation.
+Several critical database tables are missing, and many of the data streaming APIs are either scaffolds or rely on mock data.
+This prevents the platform from being truly data-driven.

+- **Go-Forward Plan:** A focused, three-phase implementation plan has been developed to address these gaps.
+The plan prioritizes solidifying the data foundation before systematically building out the backend services for the remaining user stories.
+A more detailed breakdown of this plan can be found in the [Phase 4 Implementation Summary](./docs/PHASE4_IMPLEMENTATION_SUMMARY.md).

 Success Metrics

 Technical: 99.5% uptime, average API latency <500ms, data accuracy >95% (per source).